-Communication that can GIVE you energy and have you feel safe and seen and heard is called “Appreciative Communication”.
+Communication that GIVES you energy and helps you feel safe, seen, and heard is called “Appreciative Communication”.

-AC is a coaching term described as listening with a willingness to consider that the other person has a point of view, or unmet need, or desire that’s right and good, even if it is contributing to a feeling of friction or conflict.
+AC is a coaching term described as listening with a willingness to consider that the other person has a point of view, unmet need, or desire that’s right and good, even if it contributes to a feeling of friction or conflict.

 When communication breaks down in a relationship, communication may include a lot of criticism, defensiveness, maybe even contempt or disgust, “stonewalling,” where someone just leaves the conversation, either physically or energetically.

 It’s hard to make much progress if your relationships lack good communication – they drain your energy because you end up feeling unsafe, unseen, and unheard.

 First, let’s establish what are the main toxic behaviors that poison relationships:

 When one person implies that there is something wrong with the other person.
 The other person will most likely feel attacked and respond defensively.

 When the person responding to a perceived criticism counter attacks with another criticism or plays the innocent victim.

 When one person puts themselves on a superior moral high ground or holds the other with disgust.